arangodb/release-test-automation/README.md

    - `DCendurance` - use DC setup to launch long running arangobenches (not part of `all`)
  - `--publicip` the IP of your system - used instead of `localhost` to compose the interacitve URLs.
  - `--verbose` if specified more logging is done
+ - `--selenium` - specify the webdriver to be used to work with selenium (if)
+ - `--selenium-driver-args` - arguments to the selenium browser - like `headless`

 Example usage:
  - Windows: `python ./release_tester/test.py --new-version 3.6.2 --enterprise --package-dir c:/Users/willi/Downloads `
  - Linux (ubuntu|debian) `python3 ./release_tester/test.py --new-version 3.6.2 --no-enterprise --package-dir /home/willi/Downloads`